 Scanning with Link Scanner Online Tools

 Link scanner online tools are third party websites where you can submit links and scan them for malware or virus.
 Though you can get a handful of them when you search on Google, but I recommend using URLVoid and SecuriCheck.
+There are more on this list.
 I have actually been using the two, and so far they have been great.

 A little Heads Up: URLVoid only scan direct and redirecting links like www.doncaprio.com and www.doncaprio.com/2012/07/how-to-write-a-killer-guest-post.html.
 SecuriCheck on the other hand scans direct, redirecting and shortened URLs like bitly (bit.ly/…), Google (gg.gg/…), TinyURL (tinyurl.com/…) and so on.